ngys9919/bells-tgc-ip2/README.md

 <!-- Heading level 1 -->
 # Project Guide

-The website is deployed using [GitHub Pages][1] so that it is available via a public web address.

 <!-- Heading level 4 -->
 #### The url for the portfolio project is here: